rocwg/note-kotlin/docs/tool-kotlin/07-Working-with-nullable-values.md

 :::

 This section showed you something unexpected.
-If you dereference a variable without an extra check, as in `s.isNullOrBlank()`, it doesn’t immediately mean the variable is non-null: the function can be an extension for a nullable type.
+If you dereference a variable without an extra check, as in `s.isNullOrBlank()`, it doesn't immediately mean the variable is non-null: the function can be an extension for a nullable type.
 Next, let’s discuss another case that may surprise you: a type parameter can be nullable even without a question mark at the end.

 ### 7.1.10 Nullability of type parameters

 By default, all type parameters of functions and classes in Kotlin are nullable.
-Any type, including a nullable type, can be substituted for a type parameter; in this case, declarations using the type parameter as a type are allowed to be `null`, even though the type parameter `T` doesn’t end with a question mark.
+Any type, including a nullable type, can be substituted for a type parameter; in this case, declarations using the type parameter as a type are allowed to be `null`, even though the type parameter `T` doesn't end with a question mark.
 Consider the following example.

-Listing 7.13.
+::: info Listing 7.13.
 Dealing with a nullable type parameter

 ```kotlin
 fun <T> printHashCode(t: T) {